projectcalico/calico/getting-started/kubernetes/vpp/getting-started.md

 curl -o calico-vpp.yaml https://raw.githubusercontent.com/projectcalico/vpp-dataplane/master/yaml/generated/calico-vpp-nohuge.yaml
 ```

-Then configure these parameters in the `calico-config` ConfigMap in the yaml manifest.
+Then configure these parameters in the `calico-vpp-config` ConfigMap in the yaml manifest.

 **Required**